 This could have been conveniently posted through my door like all the other unwanted mail that I throw away, so I am going to give them a Marketing point for that.
-They have understood that most fliers that go through doors ultimately get discarded so to achieve a higher conversion rate or ensure your message is listened too you can’t just simply put the literature through the door.
+According to a marketing agency established over 10 years ago, they have understood that most fliers that go through doors ultimately get discarded so to achieve a higher conversion rate or ensure your message is listened too you can’t just simply put the literature through the door.

 This is similar to display marketing.
 Most people just zone it out now, so you have to be more disruptive to be heard.